-I am a marine ecologist driven by conservation.
+I am a marine ecologist motivated by conservation.
 I pursue research questions that ask how environmental changes impact demography and behavior.
-Within this broad framework, I integrate a wide range of field, lab, and quantitative methods to inform conservation.
+Within this broad framework, I integrate a wide range of field, lab, and quantitative methods.

 My PhD research program explores the effects of multiple aspects of environmental change on hawksbill sea turtles, a critically endangered species per the IUCN.
-My current work, at its base, seeks to answer two central questions: (1) How is global change currently impacting (hawksbill) sea turtles?
-(2) Can – and how will – sea turtles cope with global change moving forward?
-To address these questions I have employed various approaches including original observational and experimental fieldwork, analysis of a >30 year longterm nesting dataset, satellite tracking, and stable isotope ecology.
+My current work, at its base, seeks to answer two questions: (1) How is global change currently impacting (hawksbill) sea turtles?
+(2) Can—and how will—sea turtles cope with global change moving forward?
+To address these questions I have employed various approaches including original observational and experimental fieldwork, analysis of a >30 year longterm nesting dataset, satellite tracking, and stable isotope methods.

 In addition to my core hawksbill research program, I collaborate on projects focused on different systems, taxa, and research questions.
 While still rooted in conservation biology, these collaborations help me to build interests in spatial ecology, population ecology and genetics, restoration, and urban ecology.

 I also focus a lot of my efforts on education, outreach, and mentorship – check out my Outreach & Education Page for more!

 About me —

 I grew up in coastal New Hampshire and did my undergrad at Eckerd College in St. Petersburg Florida.
 After getting a B.A. in 2012, double majoring in Environmental Studies and Spanish, I worked seasonal field jobs for 3.5 years.
 I capped this time with a six month sea turtle monitoring season in Antigua, after which I moved to Raleigh, NC in 2016 to start grad school and pursue sea turtle research questions.
 Some of my non-science interests are playing and following sports, cooking (and eating?), hiking, and skiing.